rumsan/connect/docs/reporting-improvement.md

 # 📘 Connect App: Reporting Improvements – Rationale & Decisions

 ## 🧩 Problem Statement

 The Connect app handles bulk communication (SMS, IVR, Voice, Email, etc.) across multiple organizations.
 Each organization operates under a unique `appId` and can run **multiple projects**.
-However, the current data structure doesn't support clear, structured **project-based reporting**, leading to key challenges:
+However, the current data structure doesn't support clear, structured **project-based reporting**, leading to the following challenges:

-- All communications are grouped under `appId`, making it hard to **segregate by project**.
+- All communications are grouped under `appId`, making it hard to **segregate reports by project**.
 - Organizations use `xref` as an ad-hoc field to associate sessions with projects, which:
-  - Provides **flexibility** but lacks **relational integrity**
+  - Provides **flexibility**, but lacks **relational integrity**
   - Makes **aggregations and analytics costly and unstructured**

+---

 ## 🔧 Immediate Solution: Introduce `xref` Field (Flexible Grouping)